Rotvig/RabbitMQ-Benchmark/README.md

 Step 2.
 -----
-Add an admin user with all permission - Username: test and password test.
+Add an admin user with all permissions - Username: test and password test.

 Step 3.
 -----